5.3 A Multi-agency Protocol for the Management of Actual or Suspected bruising in Infants who are Not Independently Mobile

 In the light of the NICE guideline, recurrent themes in Serious Case Reviews and the research base outlined in section 3.1 this protocol is necessarily directive.
 While it recognises that professional judgement and responsibility have to be exercised at all times, it errs on the side of safety by requiring that all infants with bruising who are Not Independently Mobile must be referred in to Children's Services and for a Paediatric opinion.

-This protocol has been approved by SSCB Policy & Procedures group following consultation with partners.
+This protocol has been approved by SSCP Policy & Procedures group following consultation with partners.

 2. Research Base